Departmental Scholarships: FAQ

 Also include a statement verifying how the "signature authority requirement" has been met.
 Example statement:"For the specified fund, I am the signature authority, UA Foundation approved designee, or acting on behalf of the signature authority of record.
 The required signature has been affixed to the relevant authorization document requesting this transaction, and will be available for examination upon request by the UA Foundation.
 Furthermore, I verify that the (expenditure, i.e. scholarship selection) is being made in accordance with the terms of the fund agreement governing this fund."

 Note:If the signature authority on the fund agreement is not the author of the emailed award request, please "cc" them, so they are aware an award is being made from a fund they manage.

 Payment Dates: There are no longer semester payment deadlines.
 Payments may be made to students in fall, spring, or summer semesters (including retroactive payments) as long as it is within the same fiscal year.

-For awards that will continue to go through UAA Grants &Contracts (i.e. research, travel, stipends, internships, and fellowships) departments should continue to send payment requests using the Scholarship Payment Request Form and resolve questions or concerns directly with G&C. For fund category questions, please contact the UA Foundation directly (email link provided).
+For awards that will continue to go through UAA Grants &Contracts (i.e. research reimbursements for supplies, travel, research-related stipends, internships, and fellowships) departments should continue to send payment requests using the Scholarship Payment Request Form and resolve questions or concerns directly with G&C. For fund category questions, please contact the UA Foundation directly (email link provided).

 Still have a question about authorizing or awarding institutional and/or Foundation scholarships?
 Have a suggestion for a FAQ that should should be added to our website?
 The Office of Student Financial Assistance would like your feedback!
 Please use the following form to submit your question for consideration on this website.